wout/dat-metadata-standard/README.md

 Dynamic arguments can be defined just like regular arguments:

 ```
-{
+[
-  "number": 123,
+  123,
-  "txhash": "@txhash",
+  "@txhash",
-  "block": "@block",
+  "@block",
-  "block_latest": "@current_block"
+  "@current_block"
-}
+]
 ```

 ### **2**.
 Renderer

 The *renderer* token is part of the same `policy_id`.
-It can either be a self-contained program or one with dependencies.
-Within the same policy, multiple *renderer* tokens can exist, but *scene* tokens can only reference one.
+It can either be a self-contained on-chain program or one with dependencies.
+Within the same policy, multiple *renderer* tokens can exist, but *scene* tokens can only reference one at a time.

 The code is stored in the **`files`** property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.